QuentinRa/blog.quentinra.dev/programming/web/javascript/mocha.js/index.md

 <details class="details-e">
 <summary>Login cookie</summary>

-This is a follow-up of the dropdown to keep the connection open.
+This is a follow-up of the dropdown to keep the client open.

 ```javascript
 // get it back and save it